cividesk/com.cividesk.normalize/packages/libphonenumber/ORIGIN.md

 # Changes from source repo
 - added the mydata directory with custom rules
-- changed one class or two to autoload from the mydata directory
+- added all required file in PhoneNumberUtil.php
+- Modified file PhoneNumberUtil.php from line 670-674 to handle mydata files

 # Other potential source repos:
 https://github.com/resscode/libphonenumber-for-PHP.git